In the spectacular Arctic, Team Outpost explores the tundra of Kitikmeot, Nunavut by plane, boat and (broken) ATV.

 “You’re in the suite the prime minister had during his visit here last year,” Dan tells us as he hands us our key.
 Once the door is closed we fight over who is going to be the PM and who’s going to be his chief of staff, until we are called to order by Vicki of Qaigguit Tours and taken for a look around town.

 We first go to the Arctic Coast Visitor Centre to learn about the region, where across the street we see the old Hudson’s Bay Company buildings, and across the bay lie the remnants of explorer Roald Amundsen’s ship, the Maud, which is poking above the surface just off shore.
-We visit, too, the remains of rudimentary shelters used by the Thule so many centuries ago before Vicki takes us to see some remarkable Inukshuks.
+We visit, too, the remains of rudimentary shelters used by the Thule so many centuries ago, before Vicki takes us to see some remarkable Inukshuks.
+(READ What Made the Thule Move?
+Climate and Culture in the High Arctic.)

 “They mean a number of different things up here,” she explains, as Team Outpost now views each with the critical eye of a master Inukshuk architect.
 “They can signify safe travel paths, good hunting spots, vantage points or even food caches.”